rillonline/writing/signs-and-wonders.md

 In the name of Jesus.
 Amen.

-So why come into your midst and speak to you about signs and wonders on this Trinity Sunday, a Sunday also devoted to peace and justice?
+I come into your midst and speak to you about signs and wonders on this Trinity Sunday, a Sunday also dejvoted to peace and justice.

-The Bible speaks about these thingscw,: of course, the sun standing still for twenty-four hours, Jonah spending three days and nights in the belly of the whale.
-But these are stories from long ago.
-They can be dismissed, right?
+The Bible speaks about events outside our ordinary experience,:
+The sun standing still for
+twenty-four hours, Jonah spending three days and nights in the belly of the whale.
+Indeed, you say, but these are stories from long ago. they can be dismissed.
 The Bible says Jesus fed the five thousand with five loaves and two fish.
-But isn't it more reasonable to think people just shared what they had?
+Many of you may say, but isn't it more reasonable to think people just shared what they had?
 Isn't that miracle enough?